Chapter Activity Reports

 - Organize a successful fund-raiser selling T-shirts with a graphic showing SENSE OF PLACE in the middle of an "Elven Star" or septagram with these words at each of the seven points: Geography, Environment, Regions, Geotourism, Natural Resources, Cultural, and Geospatial to represent the different degrees or degree emphases within our Geography degree program.

 - Perform an initiation ceremony for four new initiates on March 28, 2016.

 Epsilon Beta, University of West Georgia

-Spring 2015: We held our 2nd annual Rake the Lake Day, at Lake Carroll in Carrollton.
+Spring 2016: We held our 3rd annual Rake the Lake Day, at Lake Carroll in Carrollton.
 This was held in conjunction with Earth Week in April and co-sponsored by Keep Carroll Beautiful and UWG's Sustainability Council.
 We had 64 students attended and collected garbage from the lakeside and used rakes to pull garbage from the water.
 We also collected 12 tires.

 Epsilon Delta, West Liberty University